terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

  ![Modal display](https://assets.postman.com/postman-docs/Modal+new+size+quality.jpg)

-> If you're using the dynamic button, the prompt will display in a modal, like the screenshot above.
+> If the button is dynamic, the prompts will open for the user in a modal, like the screenshot above.
 (The modal above is specific to Macs.)
-If you're using the static button, the prompt will open in a new page.
+If the button is static, the prompts will open for the user in a new page.

 The app will open on their desktop and automatically have your collection opened and ready for use.